Mental Prisons

 Why?
 Because nothing actually works!

-It took 30 years to get out of my own head
+Entrepreneurs need to get out of their own heads